A Strategy for Optimized Performance

 Omnichannel ABM requires vision and discipline shared across marketing, sales, technology, and data leaders, supported by a strong strategy and execution plan.
 Maintaining the quality of your data coupled with rich analytics can make omnichannel ABM perform for your organization.

-For a more comprehensive view of ABM optimization, download our eBook “A Practitioner’s Guide to Account Based Marketing: The 5 Pillars of ABM."
+For a more comprehensive view of ABM optimization, download our eBook “A B2B Marketer's Guide to Account-Based Marketing: 5 Pillars for Success."

 1Peppers and Rogers; The One-to-One Future (1993); Page 140